pstroe/chartering-new-realms-2024/chapter5.md

 Interestingly, Revelation and Esther present unique sentiment patterns.
 Revelation, despite its heavy focus on apocalyptic imagery and divine judgment, displays a balanced sentiment distribution across translations.
 This balance likely reflects its broader themes of hope, redemption, and ultimate victory, which counteract its darker elements.
 Esther, recounting the story of a Jewish woman saving her people, shows a generally positive tone, particularly in traditional translations ([Scripture Source](https://scripturesource.com/biblebookthemes/)).
 The OEB, however, leans slightly more negative, possibly due to differences in language or interpretive choices in modern translations.

-The findings also expose limitations in the sentiment analysis model.
-Theological terms like "justice" or "judgment" might be classified differently depending on their context, introducing potential biases.
-For example, terms related to divine judgment might skew negative even in contexts where their broader theological meaning is positive or redemptive.

-In summary, sentiment analysis reveals a consistently positive tone across Bible books and translations, with modern translations slightly amplifying positivity through simpler language.
-Books like Ephesians and Philemon reflect their positive themes of unity and reconciliation, while Revelation and Esther challenge expectations with more nuanced sentiment trends.
-These insights highlight the impact of translation choices, thematic emphasis, and linguistic style on how sentiment is perceived in religious texts.
+### Analysis of Cohen’s $h$ Results

+The results of Cohen’s $h$ indicate a range of differences in positivity proportions across Bible versions.
+The majority of pairwise comparisons (65.97%) show negligible differences in positivity proportions.
+This suggests that, for most books and versions, the model’s sentiment classifications are relatively similar, with little practical significance in the differences.
+These negligible differences imply a high degree of consistency in sentiment classification across the Bible versions studied, and they are unlikely to matter in practice.

+Approximately 26.39% of comparisons exhibit small differences in positivity proportions.
+These differences, while noticeable, are not substantial.
+They may reflect minor shifts in sentiment emphasis between versions, potentially due to translation choices, linguistic nuances, or even misclassification of verses.

+A smaller proportion, 7.64% of comparisons, show moderate differences, indicating more meaningful divergences in sentiment between versions.
+These moderate differences suggest that certain versions may interpret or present sentiment in ways that are more distinct, possibly influenced by the translators’ theological or stylistic choices.

+In Colossians, the WEB appears to have a slightly more positive tone compared to the older versions, DRB and KJV.
+Similarly, in James, the WEB also exhibits a slightly more positive tone than the KJV.
+In Philemon, the WEB stands out as the most positive of all versions.

+In Second John, the DRB shows a slightly more positive sentiment than the OEB and KJV, though not the WEB.
+Conversely, in Third John, the OEB is slightly more positive than the older versions, KJV and DRB.

+Overall, where moderate differences were observed, the WEB consistently appears to have the most positive tone, suggesting that modern versions such as WEB and OEB often present a more positive sentiment compared to older translations like KJV and DRB.
+An exception is Third John, where the DRB is the most positive.

 ## Conclusion

 Our application of n-grams, collocations, and sentiment analysis in comparing Bible translations highlights how religious texts adapt to changing linguistic, cultural, and theological contexts.
 Older translations like the Douay-Rheims Bible (DRB) and King James Version (KJV) tend to preserve formal, archaic language that prioritizes doctrinal accuracy, while newer translations like the World English Bible (WEB) and Open English Bible (OEB) focus on making the text more accessible and engaging through simpler, conversational language.
 These differences affect both how the text is framed linguistically and how its sentiment is interpreted.

-Sentiment analysis shows that most books of the Bible have an overall positive tone, with similar trends across different translations.
-However, modern translations tend to slightly emphasize positivity, likely due to their more approachable language.
-Books like Ephesians and Philemon stand out with strongly positive themes of unity and reconciliation, while others, such as Revelation and Esther, show more complex sentiment patterns that challenge initial expectations.
-That said, the sentiment model has some limitations, especially when interpreting theological terms like "justice" or "judgment," which could lead to biases.
-The model would also benefit from fine-tuning to better handle biblical texts, and further work is needed to analyze verse-level sentiments more accurately.
+Analyzing both the sentiment ratios and practical significance offers an initial perspective on sentiment classification across Bible versions and provides a useful starting point for further analysis.
+However, to derive more meaningful insights, it is essential to fine-tune the model on Bible-specific texts to reduce misclassification.
+The findings presented here should be interpreted with caution, as the model was not trained on Bible texts, and only spot tests were performed.
+These tests indicated a degree of misclassification or unusual model behavior in certain cases.
+But overall, this first analysis indicates a slightly more positive tone in the newer Bible versions in some of the books analyzed.

-This study is limited by the selection of books analyzed, as not all books of the Bible were included.
+Lastly, this study is limited by the selection of books analyzed, as not all books of the Bible were included.
 To ensure consistency, the same books were compared across all translations.
-While the findings reveal key themes, input from experts could add valuable insights into the theological and linguistic details, helping to verify and refine the results.
+While the findings reveal key themes, input from experts could add valuable insights into the theological and linguistic details, helping to verify and refine the results, especially in terms of sentiment analysis.

 ## References